akisblack/browser-copypasta/README.md

 ```

 ### Pasta metadata
-- "slug" is the link your pasta will be on ex: https://example.com/copypastas/my-browser.
+- "slug" is the link your pasta will be on ex: https://example.com/copypastas/example.

 - "title" should be self explanatory.

 - "name" is the pasta's title in capitals.

 - "published" is a boolean.
 If true the pasta will display otherwise it will stay unpublished and not accessible anywhere outside the source code.

+- "browser" is a boolean.
+If false the pasta card will display a tooltip that says "extra" to signify that it isn't a browser.

 ### Adding a copypasta
 Adding a copypasta is really simple as of v3.
 On this revision we handle the pastas in markdown files and thus make it really easy for the average user to add one.